dpriskorn/LexUtils/README.md

 ## Use
 When you get a prompt like "[Y/n]" the capitalized selection can be selected by pressing Enter.
 To select "n" type "n" followed by Enter.

+## UsageExamples
+Warning: Currently only senses with a gloss in the current working language are fetched and shown to the user.

+This tool enables you to easily find usage examples for any lexeme form (in the supported languages) in Wikidata that does not already have one.

+Being a CLI tool it enables you to quickly screw things up, so please be careful using it.

+Currently it does not support editgroups so if you need to rollback a change you have to do it manually.